 6. For Landline Service: Customer must provide one dedicated, analog telephone line per modem.
-Shared telephone lines or extensions should not be utilized.
+Shared telephone lines or extensions shall not be utilized.
 The customer is responsible for arranging installation of this telephone line and ensuring it is operational before NFGDC installs any telemetering equipment.
 The telephone line will be connected by NFGDC to the network interface box at the meter setting.
 NFGDC personnel require 25 feet of extra telephone line on the meter setting to allow for connecting the line to the telemetering equipment.

-- 7. For Landline Service: The customer must inform NFGDC of any prefix that needs to be dialed to make an outgoing call on each telephone line and must also provide NFGDC with the telephone number of each line installed to allow for incoming diagnostic calls. - 8.
-For Cellular IP Address Modem Service: The customer is responsible to provide and maintain a static IP address data plan with Verizon.
+- 7. For Landline Service: The customer must inform NFGDC of any prefix that needs to be dialed to make an outgoing call on each telephone line and must also provide NFGDC with the telephone number of each line installed to allow for incoming diagnostic calls. - a.
+For Cellular IP Address Modem Service: The customer is responsible to provide and maintain a static IP address data plan with Verizon or AT&T. All cellular plans should be at least 1-2Gb (~\$25/mo) from (Verizon or AT&T).
+SIM cards must be assigned a static IP address and be of type 2FF and a "non 10. xxx.xxx IP address".

-9. For Cellular IP Address Modem Service:
+8. For Cellular IP Address Modem Service: